Launching Place

 Launching Place has seen below average employment performance when compared to national benchmarks

-Launching Place's workforce is balanced across white and blue-collar jobs.
-The construction sector stands out with a high representation, an unemployment rate of 5.1%, and estimated employment growth of 1.9% over the past year, according to AreaSearch data aggregation.
+Launching Place's workforce is balanced across white and blue collar jobs.
+The construction sector stands out with a 2.0% estimated employment growth in the past year, based on AreaSearch data aggregation.
+As of December 2025, the unemployment rate was 5.4%.

-However, professional & technical services employ only 4.1% locally, below Greater Melbourne's 10.1%.
-Employment opportunities appear limited within Launching Place, as indicated by Census data comparing working population to resident population.
-In the year to September 2025, employment levels increased by 1.9%, and labour force grew by 1.0%, leading to a 0.9 percentage point decrease in unemployment.
-In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, but unemployment rose by 0.3 percentage points.
-State-level data from November 25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-Nationally, the unemployment rate is 4.3%, and employment growth averaged 0.14%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Launching Place's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Construction employs twice the proportion of workers compared to the regional level.
+However, professional & technical services employ only 4.1% of local workers, lower than Greater Melbourne's 10.1%.
+Employment opportunities locally appear limited, as indicated by the Census working population vs resident population count.
+Between December 2024 and December 2025, employment levels increased by 2.0%, while labour force grew by 1.5%, resulting in a 0.4 percentage point decrease in unemployment.
+In contrast, Greater Melbourne saw employment grow by 2.4% and labour force expand by 2.8%, with unemployment rising by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Launching Place's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment